How to watch the 2020 NHL Stanley Cup playoffs

 What's the schedule for today?

-Dubbed the Stanley Cup Qualifiers, the initial games of the restarted NHL schedule over the last couple of weeks determined which teams advanced to the round of 16, which started last week.
+The second round of the Stanley Cup playoffs started Saturday and continues today with two games.
 All series are best of seven games.
-Here's the schedule for today:
+Here's the schedule for Monday and Tuesday:

 Read more: NBA restart: How to watch live games without cable